 Of course, don’t go doing these things on purpose, there are criminals in the country that will take the opportunity to steal if the situation arises.
 The major South Korea travel advice here is that there are no areas that you should “stay away” from, that if you happen to wander there by mistake your life will be in danger.

 Take normal precautions, don’t flash your valuables (even if everyone else is), and use your common sense.
 For some objective facts you can read this South Korea Crime & Safety Report (for 2020).
+You can also read my in depth article on Safety in South Korea for a more personal view on the topic (although a lot of objective research was also done).

 What about North Korea